The Radio City Rockettes Reported To Perform At Flailing Trump Inauguration Party Against Their Will

 Amanda Duarte, a New York writer and director, claimed on Facebook late Thursday night that “most” of the Rockettes did not support performing at Trump’s inauguration ceremonies.
 “Most of the Rockettes do not want to perform at the inauguration.
 AGVA, their union, has put in writing to the full time Rockettes that they must accept the inauguration gig or they will lose their jobs.
 It’s perfect, actually.
 What could be more fitting for this inauguration than forcing a group of women to do something with their bodies against their will?”
 Duarte said.

-Duarte isn’t the only one to descry Team Trump on her social media pages.
-According to Billboard, Phoebe Pearl, a current Radio City Rockettes dancer, posted a now deleted statement on her Instagram account expressing her opposition to the performance.
+Duarte isn’t the only one to decry Team Trump on her social media pages.
+According to Billboard, Phoebe Pearl, a current Radio City Rockettes dancer, posted a now-deleted statement on her Instagram account expressing her opposition to the performance.

 “I usually don’t use social media to make a political stand but I feel overwhelmed with emotion.
 Finding out that it has been decided for us that Rockettes will be performing at the Presidential inauguration makes me feel embarrassed and disappointed.
 The women I work with are intelligent and are full of love and the decision of performing for a man that stands for everything we’re against is appalling.
 I am speaking for just myself but please know that after we found out this news, we have been performing with tears in our eyes and heavy hearts.
 We will not be forced! #notmypresident,” Pearle said via Instagram.